Easy and cost effective measurements

 Information of the thermo physical properties of materials and heat transfer optimization of final products is becoming more and more vital for industrial applications.
 Over the past few decades, the flash method has developed into the most commonly used technique for the measurement of the thermal diffusivity and thermal conductivity of various kinds of solids, powders and liquids.

-The resulting temperature rise on the top surface of the sample is measured by a high speed IR detector and thermal diffusivity values are computed from the temperature vs. time data.
+The resulting temperature rise of the surface of the sample is measured by a very sensitive high speed IR detector .
+Both, thermal diffusiviy and specific heat can be determined from the temperature vs. time data.
 If the density (r) is identified, the thermal conductivity can be calculated:

 High temperature configuration

 The Light Flash Series LFA 500 is available with different furnace options (-50 up to 500°C, RT up to 500/1000°C or 1250°C, 1450°C with boost), ensuring the right temperature range for your application.

 Each Linseis LFA 500 model is equipped with a sample robot for maximum sample throughput.
 LFA 500 – 500/1000 with up to 18 samples, LFA 500/1250 with up to 5 samples.